cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/traffic-steering.md

 ---

-## Off - Standard failover
+## Off - standard failover

-Standard failover directs traffic from unhealthy pools to the next healthy pool in the configuration.
+Standard failover directs traffic from unhealthy pools — determined by [health checks](/understand-basics/monitors) and the **Health Threshold** — to the next healthy pool in the configuration.
+Customers commonly use this option to set up [active - passive failover](/understand-basics/load-balancers#active---passive-failover).

 Standard failover uses the pool order to determine failover priority (the failover order).